DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/example-products/index.md

 <div class="header-with-logo">
-  <h1>Example Products</h1>
+  <h1>Socia Example Products</h1>
   <img src="/community-market-research-consulting/socia_logo.png" alt="Socia Logo" style="height:100px;">
 </div>

 This page offers some demos of what some of my work looks like.
 Please note that these products do not contain real data, instead being simulated for the purposes of demonstration.
-The materials here can be accessed via my [github site](https://github.com/DallasNovakowski/socia_demo)
+[The code to create these materials yourself here can be accessed via my Github site](https://github.com/DallasNovakowski/socia_demo).

+{{< columns>}}
+{{< column >}}

+As with [the Socia Resource Library](/community-market-research-consulting/resource-library/), these example products, and the code to reproduce them, are shared under the [Creative Commons license - Attribution-ShareAlike 4.0 International Deed](https://creativecommons.org/licenses/by-sa/4.0/).
+I also ask that I ask that these materials be used in good faith - only being used for ethical and high-integrity practice.

+{{< /column >}}

+{{< column >}}

+Cite as:

+Novakowski, D. (2025).
+Socia Example Products, Retrieved from https://github.com/DallasNovakowski/socia_demo

+{{< /column >}}
+{{< /columns >}}

 <style>